xdrpp/stc/stc.1.md

 abstractions.
 It can also be useful in non-graphical environments, such as a single-board computer implementing cold storage.

-The tool can runs in one of several modes.
-The default mode processes a transaction in a single shot, potentially translating it, updating the sequence numbers or fees, or translating it to or from human-readable, and/or signing it.
+The tool runs in one of several modes.
+The default mode processes a transaction in a single shot, optionally updating the sequence numbers and fees, translating the transaction to/from human-readable form, or signing it.
 In edit mode, stc repeatedly invokes a text editor to allow somewhat interactive editing of transactions.
 In preauth mode, stc hashes a transactions to facilitate creation of pre-signed transactions.
 In post mode, stc posts a transaction to the network.
 Finally, key management mode allows one to maintain a set of signing keys.

 ## Default mode